hsmahesha/News_Clusterer/README.txt

 3. The sed processed result is fed to python scikit-learn to evaluate the clustering result.
 Result is evaluated by computing 'Silhouette score'.
 4. Two distance measures namely - Tanimato Measure (Extened Jaccard Measure) and Cosine Similarity Measure, are compared.
-Result is slightly better for Tanimato Measure.
 #==============================================================================#

 #==============================================================================#
-Future Scope of Work:
+Future Work:
 #==============================================================================#
 There exists lot of scope for improving the result.
 1. We may tune nutch to control the crawling, and there by to get the more